Skip to content

 Wagner's legacy is profound.
 He expanded the harmonic universe of his time and paved the way for future musical developments.
 The Bayreuth Festival Theatre, designed by Wagner himself, remains a premier venue for his works.
 His influence extends beyond music, with his ideas affecting fields far beyond opera.

 Join us at the Bayreuth Festival 2025 for a spectacular performance of Wagner's Die Meistersinger von Nürnberg.
-This not-to-be-missed event is a testament to Wagner's timeless musical mastery.
+This "not to be missed" event is a testament to Wagner's timeless musical mastery.